d-kozak/enticing/documentation/dispatcher.md

 # Dispatcher algorithm
 This document describes the dispatcher algorithm.
-This algorithm is used for dispatching requests to a set of nodes, dividing the amount of wanted snippets between them.
+This algorithm is used for dispatching requests to a set of nodes, dividing the amount of wanted snippets between them, with specified lower bound in order not to send requests for too few snippets.
 It is used in [two different parts](./query_processing.md) of the system.
 1) In the webserver to dispatch a request to a group of IndexServers
 2) In IndexServers to dispatch a request to collections that the IndexServer handles